 I did a lot of research, bought some books and studied the subject for weeks and weeks.
 I put together a very basic lampworking kit with its various components sourced from about six different places.
 Eventually I took the plunge and set myself up in the back garden with my Dad's trusty old Black & Decker Workmate and Horace, my beloved Hot Head torch.

 I started selling my beads on eBay and I would buy new glass with the proceeds.
 For a couple of years, lampworking was my hobby and was my way of relaxing after work.
 Before beadmaking came along, my parents and I ran a small family print-finishing and mailing business but when my mum died in 2006 my dad and I decided to call it a day.
 Neither of us could bear the thought of carrying on the business without her.
 The day Mum died I decided that I would make a proper go of the beadmaking and see how things went.

-Now I work most days in my shed on my Carlisle Mini CC torch (a lovely gift from Corina Tettinger) creating beads that I sell here on my website.
-I live in Cambridge and when I'm not doing bead-related shenanigans I'm to be found running or knitting, and studying for a degree in Archaeology.
+Now I work most days in my shed in Cambridge on my Carlisle Mini CC torch (a lovely gift from Corina Tettinger) creating beads that I sell here on my website.